jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/7 Loose Ends.md

 (Of course, we could also simply never have the "Kill the thief" objective, and just tell the player to retrieve the amulet.
 This is probably better from a design perspective, as it doesn't encourage any particular playstyle over another.)

 If the player kills the thief after pickpocketing the amulet, the player will receive an additional objective; to retrieve the amulet we already have, leaving two active objectives.
-We can easy solve this by editing the TutorialQuest script we gave the [thief](https://ck.uesp.net/wiki/Bethesda_Tutorial_Basic_Quest_Scripting "Bethesda Tutorial Basic Quest Scripting").
+We can easy solve this by editing the TutorialQuest script we gave the [[5 Scripting|thief]].

 ```
 Event OnDeath(Actor killer)